metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 Yield pass tokens are minted proportionally to market expiry, starting at 1e18 yield pass tokens per NFT token ID at the start of the yield market.
-For example, minting a quarter into the yield market lifetime for one NFT would result in 0.75e18 yield pass tokens (ERC20) and one discount pass token (ERC721).
+For example, minting a quarter into the yield market lifetime for one NFT would result in 0.75e18 yield pass tokens (ERC20) and one node pass token (ERC721).

 Yield pass tokens represent shares of the total yield accrued by all NFTs escrowed by the yield adapter, which are redeemable for a proportional amount